URobert/FCC_Algorithm_Challenges/README.md

 6) Paiwise
 7) Sum All Numbers in a Range
 8) Diff of two arrays
-9)Roman Numeral Converter
+9) Roman Numeral Converter
-10)Where art thou
+10) Where art thou
+11) Search and replace